 If you’re experiencing a great sexual relationship that is mutual and satisfying, celebrate!
 God is pleased.

 If you’re married and not experiencing a great sexual relationship, don’t give up.
 Sometimes working on the sex is the most important; other times working on other aspects of your marriage will be necessary first.
 You may need to seek deep healing for your own woundedness.
 And if your spouse is pushing for sex that is not within the Biblical parameters, you are right to say No.

-There are no “10 steps to a guaranteed awesome sexual relationship.”
+There are no 10 steps to a guaranteed awesome sexual relationship, but these steps characteristics are possible and realistic.
 A healthy sexual relationship in a Christian marriage takes effort, and it’s worth working for.